 The site would be a base for 30 refuse vehicles and 10 caged vehicles as well as 70 operational and 15 office staff with 24/7 access required.
 It is considered that trips associated with the proposed development will largely already be present on the highway network.
 These trips would be re-routed to the site due to the amalgamation of the existing depot's.
 The existing scheduled routes shall be undertaken as presently, and these are not proposed to be amended.
 Operational staff start and finish work and 06:45 and 16:45 which means they will travel outside peak highway periods whereas the 15 office staff do travel at peak highway periods.
 The proposal would result in 8 arrivals during morning peak period and 8 departures during evening peak period with negligible impact on the highway network.
 The proposal would generate 75 vehicle movements between 6am and 7am and 66 between 4pm-5pm.
-The proposal may add up to 2% increase on existing traffic on the A631 during the PM peak period and 20% and 17% increases to existing traffic flows in the AM and PM peak flows for the depot.
+The proposal may add up to 2% increase on existing traffic flows in the AM and PM peak flows for the depot.